 Congratulations, you’ve successfully completed the pre-employment screening process, and you’re now ready to start as a Security Officer.
 Your role will be critical to our operation, and it’s key that we set you up for success from the outset.
 That’s why we have a four-week training period – so you can be confident you’re fully prepared.

 It’s important you arrive on time, because there will be a lot to get through.
-Your first few days are focused on welcoming you to Heathrow, and will involve:
+Your first few days will be your Corporate Induction which is focused on welcoming you to Heathrow.
+This will involve:

 Following your Corporate Induction, you'll start your Security training: